Need Help? Give us a call.

 A limited liability company (LLC) is a business entity structure in which owners aren’t personally liable for the business’s debts and obligations.
 LLCs are treated by default as pass-through entities for tax purposes.
 This means the LLC itself doesn’t pay income taxes, but the profits and losses of the LLC pass through to the owners’ tax returns.
 An LLC can choose to be taxed as a corporation.

 There are many things to consider when deciding whether or not you should form an LLC, including the costs of formation and where you see your business headed.
-Keep reading for a comprehensive breakdown of the pros and cons of LLCs and other options out there.
+Keep reading for a comprehensive breakdown of the pros and cons of LLCs, how to form one, and more.

 There are many things that you will need to consider when deciding whether or not to form an LLC, including your business’s needs and your plans for the future.